Joy K. Ward: Carbon dioxide impacts

-As carbon dioxide levels continuously fluctuate, Ward has studied the impact this has on plants.
-By forming an understanding of how plants adapt, Ward hopes we might be better able to predict how they will behave in the future.
-This will have monumental impacts on various ecosystems throughout the world.
-As aforementioned, Ward has been a pioneer in utilizing fossil records in her research.
-Through chemical and physical analysis, this groundbreaking work enabled Ward to understand past adaptations of plant life.

-in 1999, Ward examined the differences in response between and plants when exposed to drought in environments that were low in carbon dioxide or high in carbon dioxide.
+Ward has studied the impact of fluctuating carbon dioxide levels on plant adaptation in order to predict future changes.
+In 1999, Ward examined the differences in response between and plants when exposed to drought in environments that were low in carbon dioxide or high in carbon dioxide.
 Ward and her team found evidence that plants have an advantage over plants when atmospheric carbon dioxide levels increase.
 Additionally, the team found evidence that plants have an advantage over plants when they experience frequent and severe droughts.
 During this time, Ward also led research studies on the ways that increasing atmospheric carbon dioxide has affected plant species in the past and present.
 Ward has used her data to predict how plants and future ecosystems and biological processes will operate in the future where atmospheric carbon dioxide levels will become higher.

 Carbon Dioxide Implications for the Future

-Many of Ward's more recent research involves her predictions about the way that increasing atmospheric carbon dioxide will impact plants, ecosystems, and ecology.
+Ward's research involves predictions about how increasing atmospheric carbon dioxide will impact plants, ecosystems, and ecology.
 In 2017, Ward led a study about plant responses to increasing carbon dioxide in the past, present, and future.
 Ward maintains that studying plants in this manner will allow scientists to better understand and predict the evolutionary consequences that will come with the changing environment.
-In this study, Ward found evidence for the implications of rising carbon dioxide for integrated plant-water dynamics and drought tolerance, the carbon dioxide effects on symbiotic interactions and evolutionary feedbacks, and the change in plant mechanisms in response to elevated carbon dioxide levels.
+In this study, Ward found evidence for the implications of rising carbon dioxide for integrated plant-water dynamics and drought tolerance, the carbon dioxide effects on symbiotic interactions and evolutionary feedback, and the change in plant mechanisms in response to elevated carbon dioxide levels.